Erskine, Renfrewshire: Park or Fulton's Quay

 Usually known as Park Quay this disused private quay and jetty stands close to the site of the old Park House estate.
 It was probably built in between 1789 and 1801 by the Fultons who made their fortune manufacturing silk in Paisley and one of the owners was W.T.Lithgow of the shipbuilding firm.
 The quay seems to have been last used in the mid 20th century.

 Newshot Island

-Erskine also boasts the unique natural habitat of Newshot Island Nature Reserve, a salt marsh which juts out into the River Clyde.
+Newshot Island Nature Reserve, a salt marsh which juts out into the River Clyde, is located in Erskine.
 Contrary to its name, it is now a peninsula, created from silt left over from the widening and deepening of the river in the 1930s, which connected the island to Erskine.
 The nature reserve acts as a feeding and resting point for a wide array of migratory birds traveling to and from regions such as North America, Siberia and West Africa.